 What is the survey administrator training, and when will it take place?

-The survey administrator training is a set of four videos that take no more than 10 minutes to complete.
+The survey administrator training is a set of ">four short videos that take no more than 10 minutes to complete.
 Survey administrators can view in the training using any internet-connected computer with access to YouTube.
-To access the videos, click the link at the bottom of the menu on the left.

 Where can I get more information about the ND PFS Youth Survey?